shridharssg/NodeJs/ErrorHandling.md

 **Q6.
-Error Handling in nodeJS** https://blog.appsignal.com/2022/11/16/nodejs-error-handling-tips-and-tricks.html
+Error Handling in nodeJS**

+https://blog.appsignal.com/2022/11/16/nodejs-error-handling-tips-and-tricks.html

 https://medium.com/backenders-club/error-handling-in-node-js-ef5cbfa59992

+---

 Error handling a mandatory step in application development.

 **Common Types of Errors**

+   **Programming Errors :**

-Programming Errors : These errors generally occur in development (when writing our code).
+        These errors generally occur in development (when writing our code).
-Examples of such errors are syntax errors, logic errors, poorly written asynchronous code

-Most syntax and type errors can be minimized by using Typescript linting Tslint, eslint, jshint, and jslint.
+        Examples of such errors are syntax errors, logic errors, poorly written asynchronous code Most syntax and type errors can be minimized by using Typescript linting Tslint, eslint, jshint, and jslint.

  **Operational Errors**

         These are the kind of errors that should be handled in our code.
         They represent runtime problems like invalid inputs, database connection failure, unavailability of resources

+---

 **Handling Errors in Node.js**